python/cpython/Doc/c-api/typeobj.rst

    (doesn't have the :c:macro:`Py_TPFLAGS_BASETYPE` flag bit set), it is permissible to call the object deallocator directly instead of via :c:member:`~PyTypeObject.tp_free`.
-The object deallocator should be the one used to allocate the instance; this is normally :c:func:`PyObject_Del` if the instance was allocated using :c:macro:`PyObject_New` or :c:macro:`PyObject_NewVar`, or :c:func:`PyObject_GC_Del` if the instance was allocated using :c:macro:`PyObject_GC_New` or :c:macro:`PyObject_GC_NewVar`.
+The object deallocator should be the one used to allocate the instance; this is normally :c:func:`PyObject_Free` if the instance was allocated using :c:macro:`PyObject_New` or :c:macro:`PyObject_NewVar`, or :c:func:`PyObject_GC_Del` if the instance was allocated using :c:macro:`PyObject_GC_New` or :c:macro:`PyObject_GC_NewVar`.